-A D flip-flop (Data or Delay flip-flop) is a type of digital storage element that captures and stores a binary value (0 or 1) on its output based on the input and a clock signal.
+A D flip-flop is a sequential logic device that stores a binary input (0 or 1) and passes it to the output in response to a triggering signal.
 It is one of the simplest and most commonly used flip-flops in sequential circuits.

 Key Features of a D Flip-Flop: